iterative/dvc.org/content/docs/command-reference/init.md

   remove any existing local cache.
 Useful when a previous `dvc init` has been corrupted.

-- `--subdir` - initialize the DVC project in the current working directory, _even if it's not the Git repository root_.
+- `--subdir` - initialize the DVC project in the given working directory, _even if it's not the Git repository root_.
 (If run in a project root, this option is ignored.)
 It affects how other DVC commands behave afterwards, see [Initializing DVC in subdirectories](#initializing-dvc-in-subdirectories) for more details.